PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: Preliminaries

 \subsection{Variational Autoencoder}

-VAE was first introduced by \citet{kingma2013auto}, and is an unsupervised learning technique based on dimensionality reduction and variational inference (VI)~\cite{hinton1993keeping,waterhouse1996bayesian,jordan1998introduction}.
-VAE comprises of two parts.
-The first part is the encoder parameterized by $\vphi$ which takes input $\x\in \mathbb{R}^m$ and returns a distribution on the latent variable $\z\in \mathbb{R}^d$, where $d<m$.
+VAE was first introduced in \cite{kingma2013auto}, and is a Bayesian unsupervised learning technique based on dimensionality reduction and variational inference (VI)~\cite{hinton1993keeping,waterhouse1996bayesian,jordan1998introduction}.
+VAE comprises two parts.
+The first part is the encoder parameterized by $\vphi$ which takes input $\x\in \mathbb{R}^d$ and returns a distribution on the latent variable $\z\in \mathbb{R}^m$, where $m<d$.
 The second part is the decoder parametrized by $\vtheta$ which tries to reconstruct $\x$ from the samples of the latent distribution.
 Together with VI, the encoder is the inference model and the decoder is the generative model.
-These two parts/NNs are jointly optimized in order to maximize the evidence lower bound (ELBO):
+These two parts (NNs) are jointly optimized in order to maximize the evidence lower bound (ELBO):